 What's new in Windows 10, version 1709: See what’s new in Windows 10 hardware.

-Windows 10 Fall Creators Update Next Generation Security: YouTube video about Windows Defender ATP in Windows 10, version 1709.
+Windows 10 Fall Creators Update Next Generation Security: YouTube video about Microsoft Defender for Endpoint in Windows 10, version 1709.
 Threat protection on Windows 10:Detects advanced attacks and data breaches, automates security incidents and improves security posture.